lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 # Quick Tour

-LaVague is an AI Agent framework to automate web interactions.
-Our core technology leverages LLMs to understand and navigate the web to perform actions for the sake of users.

-LaVague can be used to offload many tasks, from testing websites for QA engineers to automating information retrieval on complex websites through filling complex forms automatically.

 In this quick tour, we'll show how LaVague can be leveraged by:

 - Builders to create custom automation pipelines